amirmasoudabdol/preferably/README.md

 # preferably <img src="man/figures/logo.png" width="120" align="right"/>

-preferably is an **accessible** template for [pkgdown](https://pkgdown.r-lib.org/).
+preferably is an **accessible** template for [pkgdown](https://pkgdown.r-lib.org/) documentation websites.
 It uses a [light](https://bootswatch.com/flatly/) and a [dark](https://bootswatch.com/darkly/) theme and utilizes the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS variable to *automatically* serve either of the two based on user’s operating system setting, or allowing them to manually toggle between them.

-Besides offering light and dark mode, I have spent some time making the overall reading experience of pkgdown documentations just a bit nicer, by using richer fonts, adopting a better color scheme for codes, etc.
+Besides offering light and dark mode, I spent some time making the overall reading experience of pkgdown documentations just a bit nicer, by using richer fonts, adopting a better color scheme for codes, etc.

 ![](man/figures/comparison.png)